slimworks-cap/Automated-Email-Sender/README.md

 # Initial Setup

+You will need to download the script `Outlook Email Sender.py` from this repository and place it in a folder in your computers storage.
+This is the launcher of the application.

-In order to use this application you would need to have the below software and modules installed:
+You would also need to have the below software and modules installed in order to use this application:
 * Python 3
-* Any IDE (You may download Atom, Visual Studio Code, or even Notepad!)
+* an Integrated Development Environment or "IDE" ( an IDE is an application that you can use to edit script files: You may use Atom, Visual Studio Code, or even Notepad as an IDE)
 * Microsoft Outlook (Ideally, Outlook 2016)
 * Microsoft Excel
 * the above mentioned python modules in the "Built With" Section